jeep/Slots/README.md

 # Known bugs/limitations
 * Once you save you cannot open a folder
 * Removing an image does not enable the button to allow it to be added, you must navigate away and then back if you want to readd it.
-* Add denom does not add a new denomination to the drop down (but it will add it to the file)
+* Add denom does not add a new denomination to the drop-down (but it will add it to the file)
 * Tax rate is set to 27% and is not currently configurable.
 * Using the state helper does not update the state display.
 You must click into and then out of the Initial State box to see it
 * You cannot reload/edit plays once it's been saved